alberto-dellera/alberto-dellera.github.io/_posts/2012-10-01-overlapping-ranges-with-priority.md

 17 - access(&quot;SKU&quot;='k100')
 18 - access(&quot;SKU&quot;='k100')
 ```
 That means that only the required SKU(s) are fed to the view, and proper indexes (such as RANGES_PK in this case) can be used.
 So, if you need to refresh only a few skus the response time is going to be almost istantaneous - provided that you have only sane (a few) ranges per sku.
-Hence you can use the same view for both calculating prices of all skus (say, in a nightly batch) and calculating a small subset of skus (say, online), and that is a great help for maintenance and testing.
+Hence you can use the same view for both calculating in bulk prices of all skus (say, in a nightly batch) and calculating a small subset of skus (say, online), and that is a great help for maintenance and testing.

-### running in parallel
+### Running in parallel

 Another desirable property is that the view can operate efficiently in parallel, at least in 11.2.0.3 (I have not tested other versions):
 ```